-- Make sure to drain any excess fat after browning the beef so the pasta isn't greasy.
+- Make sure to drain any excess fat after browning the beef, so the dish isn't greasy.

 - You can add as much chili powder as you like and can even add in extras such as cayenne pepper or paprika for a spicy kick.

-- A sharp cheddar will give you the best flavor!
+- Grated sharp Cheddar cheese will give you the best flavor!